philok93/IoTIDS/README.md

 # IoTIDS
-A new IDS for IoT.
-See below for configurations.
+A new IDS for IoT that uses Contiki 3.0.

 My current IDS: Uses ids server and ids detector (under **/ipv6/rpl-udp**.
-ICTF - Configured for for ICTF paper under **/ipv6/rpl-collect**,
+ICTF - Configured for ICTF paper under **/ipv6/rpl-collect**,

 ***To use IDS, replace the normal /net/ with /net-for_IDS/ .
 The /net-for_IDS contains modifications in rpl, ipv6 and mac to enable IDS modules communication with ids_input messages, and sniff messages.***

-To disable ACKs from server: go to /platform/z1: set conf_autoack 1 or 0 (1 to reply.
+To disable ACKs from server: go to /platform/z1: set conf_autoack 1 or 0 (1 to reply).

 #Instructions:#
 1. Replace in core/net-for_IDS to core/net so that you can compile the files for IDS.